 Twenty years ago Comuna 13 Medellín was one of the most dangerous places in the world.
-This hillside neighbourhood was run by cartel gangs, rife with violence and crime, and overpopulated with poor living conditions.
-It wasn’t safe to live there let alone visit as a tourist.
+Run by cartels, rife with violence and crime, overpopulated and unsafe just to live there.

-But today, the area has been completely transformed.
+But today, it’s completely transformed.
 The streets once controlled by drug and weapons traffickers are now full of artwork, street performers and food and drink stalls.
-Every day 1000s of visitors come to Comuna 13 to understand its complex history and immerse themselves in a cultural hub supporting the local economy.
+And everyday visitors flock to Comuna 13 to learn about its history, immerse themselves in the culture and support the local economy.

 Some of the links below are affiliate links, meaning, at no additional cost to you, I may earn a small commission if you click through and make a qualifying purchase.